Jury at Kim Potter trial quietly deliberates for third day

 MINNEAPOLIS (AP) — Jurors in the trial of a suburban Minneapolis police officer who shot and killed Black motorist Daunte Wright spent a third day deliberating Wednesday, after a question to the judge suggested some are concerned they may not be able to reach agreement.

-The jury asked Judge Regina Chu on Tuesday afternoon how to proceed if they can’t reach a verdict.
+The jury in former Brooklyn Center officer Kim Potter’s trial asked the judge on Tuesday afternoon how to proceed if they can’t reach a verdict.
 The question came after roughly 12 hours of deliberations that began Monday, and the judge told jurors to continue their work.

 Deliberations resumed shortly before 8:30 a.m. on Wednesday.
 As of midafternoon, the jury had not asked any other questions.